 Ahead of President Obama’s much-awaited visit to Kenya a storm started brewing over LGBTQ rights in that country.
-The President went to Kenya fresh off the US Supreme Court’s landmark ruling on same-sex marriage, and various political and social actors in Kenya warned him to stay clear of the question of LGBTQ rights.
+The US President went to Kenya fresh off the US Supreme Court’s landmark ruling on same-sex marriage, and various political and social actors in Kenya warned him to stay clear of the question of LGBTQ rights.
 Warnings included an anti-gay march in Nairobi on July 6, the popular hashtag #KenyansMessageToObama, and public statements by Kenya’s Deputy President William Ruto and National Assembly Speaker Justin Muturi.

 White House Press Secretary Josh Ernest responded that President Obama “will not hesitate” to address Kenya’s human rights record.
 In a BBC interview, on the eve of his departure for Kenya, the President reaffirmed his intent to address LGBTQ rights, which he did during his joint press conference with Kenyan President Uhuru Kenyatta.
 But hesitation – and pause, and probably silence — on the question of LGBTQ rights should have prevailed.
 The politics of homophobia in Kenya and many African nations means President Obama may have become a clueless pawn in Kenya’s political game.